raku-community-modules/Template6/README.md

 # Template6: A Template Engine for Raku #

-Inspired by Template Toolkit from Perl 5,
+Inspired by Template Toolkit from Perl,
 Template6 is a simple template engine designed to be a content-neutral template language.